Red KnotCalidris canutus

 - Cool Facts

-- Red Knots concentrate in huge numbers at traditional staging grounds during migration.
-Delaware Bay is an important staging area during spring migration, where the knots feed on the eggs of spawning horseshoe crabs.
-It is estimated that nearly 90 percent of the entire population of the Red Knot subspecies C. c. rufa can be present on the bay in a single day.
-The reduction in food available to the knots because of the heavy harvesting of horseshoe crabs may be responsible for a decline in Red Knot populations.
+- Red Knots concentrate in huge numbers at traditional stopover points during migration.
+Delaware Bay is one important area during spring migration, where the knots feed on the eggs of spawning horseshoe crabs.
+Nearly 90% of the entire population of the Red Knot subspecies rufa can be present on the bay in a single day.
+The reduction in food available to the knots because of the heavy harvesting of horseshoe crabs is in part responsible for a sharp decline in Red Knot populations.

-- The oldest recorded Red Knot was at least 15 years, 11 months old.
-It was banded in 1986 in New Jersey and recaptured and rereleased during banding operations in Delaware in 2001.
+- The oldest recorded Red Knot was at least 18 years, 11 months old.
+It was banded in 1999 in Delaware and recaptured and re-released during banding operations there in 2016.